 Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and tutor time.

 Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and tutor time.
 There is a display board in school which shows the DSLs and their photographs.
-The school's Pastoral Support Lead and RAF Support Worker are available to regularly identify and support children with worries.
-Parents are encouraged to share concerns with staff so that support can be offered, where appropriate.
+The school's Pastoral Support Lead.
+RAF Support Worker and Lead LSA for Behaviour and Attendance regularly identify and support children with worries..